apache/airflow/CONTRIBUTING.md

   # including the devel which will provide the development tools
   pip install -e '.[hdfs,hive,druid,devel]'

+  # Install any other dependencies for specific test groups you might need
+  # e.g.:
+  #       pip install -e '.[gcp]'

   # Init the database
   airflow initdb